Pranjal-sh-git/Stockaly-repository/README.md

 To deploy this project -

-1. Create a virtual environment in your vsc but hitting the command in the terminal
+1. Create a virtual environment in your vs code by hitting the command in the terminal
 ```bash
   python -m venv my-env
 ```